jeffswartz/learning-opentok-ios/README.md

 It connects the user with another client so that they can share an OpenTok audio-video chat session.

-The step-0 branch includes a basic Xcode project.
-Before you can test the application, you need to make some settings in Xcode and set up a web service to handle some OpenTok-related API calls.
+Before you can test the application, you need to make some settings in Xcode:

 1. Download the [OpenTok iOS SDK] [1].